-The Company has no significant exposure at June 30, 2013 to interest rate risk through its financial instruments as the term loan is non-interest bearing and the short-term investments are at fixed rates of interest that do not fluctuate during the remaining term.
+The Company has no significant exposure at June 30, 2014 to interest rate risk through its financial instruments as the short-term investments are at fixed rates of interest that do not fluctuate during the remaining term.

 10. Shareholders' equity